Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 92: March 11th, 2017

+**Today's Progress**: Continued with text game in python.

+**Thoughts**: Did a little bit with the UI for the game.
+A little better with how stuff is presented and done.
+Ready to move onto the deeper and scarier parts of the code.

+**Link to work**: None.

 ### Day 91: March 10th, 2017

 **Today's Progress**: Continued with text game in python.